mckellwoodland/gan_anom_detect/README.md

 ```

 All available chest radiographs were downloaded from the [Medical Imaging and Data Resource Center (MIDRC)](https://www.midrc.org/) in November 2022.
-Specifically, under "Body Part Examined", "CHEST" and "PORT CHEST" were selected and "DX" and "CR" were selected under "Study Modality".
+Specifically, under "Body Part Examined", "CHEST" and "PORT CHEST" were selected, and "DX" and "CR" were selected under "Study Modality".
 The exact Case IDs, Study UIDs, and filenames associated with the 64,373 radiographs downloaded are available via request for replication purposes, in compliance with MIDRC policies.

 The `preprocess_midrc` script can be used to perform the preprocessing: slice, resize to 512x512, rescale to [0, 255], convert to unsigned 8-bit integers, and write to PNG.